akielaries/RPI-OS-tut/README.md

 containing the corresponding open brace, and include a descriptor on the closing brace <br>
 line that indicates which opening brace it matches <br>

-## FAQ
-You can optionally add a FAQ section about the project.

 ## Resources
 Add important resources here